eisenzopf/redactomatic/README.md

 The `engine` paramter defines whether the match is performed using the 're' or 'regex' module.
 The 'regex' module supports PCRE matching and is the default engine if none is specified.

 A particularly useful feature of the regex-test is that it stores detailed information about the test results in the file specified by the `--testoutputfile`command line option.

+A default set `regextest` rules are defined in the `rules/core-regex-test.yml`file.
+Additional regex test rules can be added in custom configuration files.

 ### entities